MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Providers.md

 ## Installing and removing providers

-Windows PowerShell providers are delivered to you in PowerShell snap-ins, which are .NET Framework-based programs that are compiled into .dll files.
+PowerShell providers are delivered to you in PowerShell snap-ins, which are .NET Framework-based programs that are compiled into .dll files.
 The snap-ins can include providers and cmdlets.

-Before you use the provider features, you have to install the snap-in and then add it to your Windows PowerShell session.
+Before you use the provider features, you have to install the snap-in and then add it to your PowerShell session.
 For more information, see [about_PSSnapins](about_PSSnapins.md).

-You cannot uninstall a provider, although you can remove the Windows PowerShell snap-in for the provider from the current session.
+You cannot uninstall a provider, although you can remove the PowerShell snap-in for the provider from the current session.
 If you do, you will remove all the contents of the snap-in, including its cmdlets.

 To remove a provider from the current session, use the `Remove-PSSnapin` cmdlet.
 This cmdlet does not uninstall the provider, but it makes